 Should I get a balance transfer credit card?

 Do you have multiple credit cards or store cards and want to make repaying them a bit easier?
-A balance transfer credit card is will help you organise your finances and could even reduce the amount of time it takes to pay off your debts.
+A balance transfer credit card will help you organise your finances and could even reduce the amount of time it takes to pay off your debts.

 If you start to fall behind with monthly payments, it can start to take its toll on your finances (and your stress levels).
 Any missed payments are likely to incur fees and additional charges that will make things worse.
 Not only that, it can also impact your credit score too.